hoytech/quadrable/README.md

     $ quadb put key val

-Unless the value was the same as a previously existing one, the current head will be updated to have a new root, and a new nodeId will be allocated for it:
+Unless the value was the same as the previously existing one, the current head will be updated to have a new root, and a new nodeId will be allocated for it:

     $ quadb status
     Head: master